core-wg/resource-directory/point-to-point-responses.md

 > unguessable by parties other than the registrant-ep/CT responsible for
 > it?

-WGF-7 (primarily to bring to attention, not so much asking acutal feedback)
 response:

-No. Especially, it will be discoverable through the endpoint lookup interface.
+No, it is not a capability URL -- it will be discoverable through the endpoint lookup interface.

+Note that around ACE, bearer tokens (which capability URLs are) are generally discouraged in favor of proof-of-possession tokens.

 >    The registration request interface is specified as follows:
 >
 >    Interaction:  EP -> RD
 >
 > I thought that the CT could be a requestor as well as the EP.

+response:

 WGF-6 because it's "we're using RFC7252 endpoint terminology"
 @@@ do we have a term for who does the registration?